mitchellfchan/IKB/README.md

 ## What is this?

-*Digital Zones of Immaterial Pictorial Sensibility* is the first conceptual artwork to be hosted on the blockchain and presented in a traditional art gallery.
+*Digital Zones of Immaterial Pictorial Sensibility* is the one of the first tokenized conceptual artworks to be hosted on the blockchain and presented in a traditional art gallery.
 It was deployed by [Mitchell F Chan](http://www.mitchellfchan.com) on August 29, 2017.
 It was [unveiled at InterAccess Media Arts Centre in Toronto, Canada](https://interaccess.org/event/2017/bitcoin-ethereum-and-conceptual-art), and later presented at [Kent State University](https://www.kent.edu/art/event/mitchell-f-chan-artist-talk).
 The project  uses blockchain technology and to re-examine art-specific definitions of immateriality and value.
 The artwork takes Yves Klein's *Zones of Immaterial Pictorial Sensibility* as its reference point.
 A full description of the project is presented in [*The Blue Paper*](https://github.com/mitchellfchan/IKB/blob/master/Digital-Zones-Of-Immaterial-Pictorial-Sensibility-Blue-Paper.pdf) (included as part of this Github repository.)
 This paper takes the format of a whitepaper, and attempts to outline a history of homologies between an artistic and financial definitions of value, and how those definitions became untethered from physical referents.
 It is *strongly* recommended than anyone interested in this project, or in art on the blockchain in general, read the *Blue Paper.* *Digital Zones* is a conceptual piece, and the artist has made an earnest attempt to communicate the artistic intent of the piece through this document.

 ## How do I purchase IKB?

+**PLEASE NOTE THE FOLLOWING!
+(UPDATED FEB 22, 2021)**

+- ALL SERIES 0 IKB ARE SOLD OUT
+- No further series releases will be announced.
+- The release of series 1-7 is intended to be spread out over the course of my lifetime, with series 7 probably not being released until after my death.
+- There is NO front-end DApp for purchasing IKB!!!
+And there probably never will be.
+To purchase IKB, buyers had to interface with the contract through the methods outlined in the original FAQ.
+This is/was intentional, as it is important that there be some kind of ritual/friction in the purchasing of the Zones.
+- I might make IKB tokens displayable/tradeable on OpenSea; I haven't decided yet.
+Because these tokens are ERC-20, predating the ERC-721 standard, they're not diplayable on OpenSea by default.
+- Since the original deployment of IKB, Swarm has sadly ceased to exist.
+The display space of the zones is now located at mitchellfchan.com/zonesExhibit .
+Note that this is an empty white digital space.

+**OK, so here are the original instructions for purchasing IKB, as they were written in August 2017:**

 Using Mist, MyEtherWallet, Parity, or the web 3.0 browser of your choice, watch the contract address at
 ```